Yttrium-tYcLief/sod-guides/enclave/boss2.md

 ### [Rose's Thorn](https://www.wowhead.com/classic/spell=1232390/roses-thorn)
 She will charge into players, and afflict Rose's Thorn on her target.
 This puts a bleed on a player until they're healed to full, similar to BWL Red Trial.
 The bleed doesn't deal too much damage as long as it's not left unchecked.

-{: .important .fs-3}
-The Scarlet Cavalry adds in this fight will cast [Crusader Strike](https://www.wowhead.com/classic/spell=1236182/crusader-strike) on the tank.
-While this isn't normally a big deal, in this fight it increases the amount of Holy damage taken by the tank by 10% each stack, up to 5 stacks. <ins>This must be dispelled ASAP</ins> because Beatrix deals primarily Holy damage, so this becomes a tank-buster.
-A full stack of Crusader Strike is effectively half of an Unwavering Blade, and the two *do* stack together as well.

 **The boss dies at 0%.**